wongsitu/Project-Wayfare/README.md

 ### Authentication with JWTs

-The problem: HTTP is stateless, but we need a way to tell the server that a user is logged in.
+The problem that JWTs seek to overcome: HTTP is stateless, but we need a way to tell the server that a user is logged in.

 When making requests or performing actions that are only for authorized users, there needs to be a way to keep track of whether a user is logged in, since that information isn't stored in HTTP by nature.

 For instance, when we implemented Passport for user authentication, we used sessions to remind the server of "logged-in status" with every request made to the server.
-A session is a place to store data on the browser during one request that you can read during later requests.
-The session in JS is an object that allows us to keep track of this information.
-When a new user signs into an application, we create a new session in Express.
-This is sent in a response back to the browser.
+A session is a place to store data on the browser during one request which can be read during later requests.
+The session is a JS object that allows us to keep track of this information.
+When a new user signs into an application, we create a new session in the server, and a cookie for this session is sent in a response back to the browser.
 In future HTTP requests from the browser, the client sends a session cookie to the server to retrieve the user from the database to then authenticate the authorized interaction with the database (e.g. saving a post, editing data).

 Another approach to keeping track of a user being logged in is to use JWTs with Passport.
 With JWTs, the user info is embedded in a token.
 Upon initial log in, the server creates a JSON "token" to store the user info.
-These tokens are "signed" by the server to secure it from being read publicly while sent back and forth between the browser and server.
-The server holds the private key to read the token.
+These tokens are "signed" by the server, and only the server holds the private key to read the token.

 #### How It Works